bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Additional display fields are defined by [a registry TBD](#IANA).

-The AS SHOULD use these values during interaction with the user.
+The AS SHOULD use these values during interaction with the RO.
-The AS MAY restrict display values to specific clients, as identified by their keys in {{request-key}}.
+The AS MAY restrict display values to specific RCs, as identified by their keys in {{request-key}}.

 [[ Editor's note: this might make sense to combine with the "key"